“No one told me that.” I could feel myself hyperventilating. With this many people around, I seriously needed to lock it down.

 My watery eyes found Derek at the front of the room.
 I always knew where he was when we shared the same space; it was like my superpower.
 Although, in this case, it wasn’t so hard to find him.

 He looked gorgeous in his black tux.
 His dark hair and dark blue eyes accented by the dark fabric against his fair skin.
 I wiped away a rogue tear that escaped and huffed again.
-At the sound, our neighbor to the front pointedly looked at us.
+At the sound, our neighbor to the front turned around and pointedly looked at us.
 It really was time to end the discussion.
-As much as I loathed to admit, Sarah was right, this was definitely not the place to try and right my inability to tell Derek I had loved him for years.
+As much as I loathed to admit, Sarah was right; this was definitely not the place to try and right my inability to tell Derek that I had loved him for years.
 That through those years, my love only grew.
 That through those years I’d imagined what our lives would be like a thousand times over.
 And that through those years, every fantasy ended with us being happy because we were together.

 I closed my eyes one final time, drawing in a deep, shaky breath and focused.
 My eyes opened, my mind focused, my nerves steeled just in time to see his radiant smile as he beamed at his new bride and said, “I do.”